Yoker railway station

-It is the nearest railway station to the Renfrew Ferry on the north side of the River Clyde.
+It is the nearest railway station to the Renfrew Ferry, and also the closest to the recently opened Renfrew Bridge on the north bank of the River Clyde.

 The large Yoker Traction Maintenance Depot, which looks after the EMU fleet used on North Clyde suburban services, is a short distance to the east, towards Garscadden.
 Yoker IECC is also nearby - this has controlled the signalling on the entire North Clyde network since established by British Rail in 1989.